Yaskawa-Global/YMConnect/README.md

 It is compatible with `DX100` and newer controllers.
 Though many features are only available on the `YRC1000` and newer.

+This library is free to use under an [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license

 Documentation is available on the [Motoman Developer Portal](https://developer.motoman.com/en/YMConnect).

 This repository is used for distributing [Releases](https://github.com/Yaskawa-Global/YMConnect/releases).